-i'm currently an undergraduate research assistant in prof. edith law's augmented intelligence lab, researching social computing technologies for equalizing power imbalances in group tasks and technologies that support well-being, have previous industry experience working as a ux designer at arctic wolf and WSIB innovation labs, and in development and instructional design at the university of waterloo's library. i also have experience with run-off sentences.
+i'm currently an researcher in prof. edith law's augmented intelligence lab, researching social computing technologies for decentralized democratic decision making in arts groups, developing technologies to support well-being for newcomers, have previous industry experience working as a ux designer at arctic wolf and WSIB innovation labs, a ux researcher at theScore, and in development and instructional design at the university of waterloo's library. i also have experience with run-off sentences.

 website made with <3 by me, anthony